 - a few basil leaves, chopped

 So let's get this bread bowl party started.
 First, preheat your oven to 400.
-Cut your cherry tomatoes in half and drizzle with olive oil (reserving a tbsp or two), white balsamic, salt and pepper.
+Cut your cherry tomatoes in half and drizzle with olive oil (reserving a tablespoon or two), white balsamic, salt and pepper.
 Bake for 35-45 minutes or until tomatoes look caramelized.

 Meanwhile, add olive oil, shallots and red pepper flakes to a pot and turn the heat to medium high.
 Let the shallots cook down until caramelized.
 Add the cooked tomatoes and with their liquid along with the chicken stock.
 Bring to a boil and let cook for ten minutes.
 Using an immersion blender, pulse the soup until you're digging the texture.
 Sometimes I like it totally smooth ands silky, and other times, i like it chunky.
 Today, it's chunk time.